Comfort-del/Customer-Churn-Analysis-Telecomfor-Databel-/README.md

-# Customer-Churn-Analysis-Telecomfor-Databel ( Interactive Dashboard using Power BI)
+# Customer-Churn-Analysis-Telecom-Databel ( Interactive Dashboard using Power BI)
 ##  Project Objective
 This project aims to calculate the customer churn rate for Databel Telecom.
 Identify patterns and reasons behind customer churn.
 Utilize data visualization to present findings.